ABOUT JACK LESLIE & THE CAMPAIGN

 You can read more about Jack Leslie on the brilliant Greens On Screen website and there are further links on “finding out more” below.

-I’m not a Plymouth Argyle fan, what does this have to do with me?
+I’m not a football fan, what does this have to do with me?

 Why did the FA deny Jack Leslie a chance to play?